 Vim in Linux

-Vim is a free text editor for the Linux operating system with both the command line and graphical interface.
+Vim is a text editor for the Unix-like operating system (Linux, BSD, macOS) with both the command line and graphical interface.
 It provides the most flexibility for text editing in Linux environments.
 Vim is designed to be fast, efficient, and extensible, making it a preferred choice for all developers and system administrators.
 In this article, I will provide a complete Vim guide so that new users can use Vim with ease.

 What is Vim in Linux?